-Which of your strengths could you use to compensate for over-using your strengths and thus avoiding ending up in your trap?
+• Which of your strengths could you use to compensate for the ones you over-use, thus avoiding ending up in your trap?

 Thought reader questions

 Sometimes it helps taking the perspective of others when we want to think out of the box and think of new options.
 It can, therefore, be of great benefit to try to step into the shoes of different people and explore the future from their perspective.
 You can think of stepping into the shoes of several different people: